simplifieduser/gpt-link/README.md

 # GPT-Link API

-This repository contains a simple Express application that provides an API to interact with OpenAI models like GPT-4.
+This repository contains a simple application that provides an API to interact with OpenAI models like GPT-4.
 The application is available at https://gpt-link.simplifieduser.com.
 Please note that this project is not affiliated in any way with OpenAI.

 ## Getting Started